 Ignacio has wide experience advising national and multinational companies doing businesses in Colombia.
 He has been recognized by Chambers & Partners within the list of Band 1 lawyers in Colombia in the Mining & Natural Resources practice, and he is also been recognized as a leading lawyer in Colombia by The Legal 500, Best Lawyers, Who’s Who Legal, Acritas, and LACCA, has also recognized him as leading counsel in Colombia.

-Member of the Interpacific Bar Association (IPBA), the Rocky Mountain Mineral Law Foundation (RMMLF), and of the Prospectors and Developers Association of Canada (PDAC).
+Member of the Interpacific Bar Association (IPBA), The Foundation for Natural Resources and Energy Law, and of the Prospectors and Developers Association of Canada (PDAC).